 The chicken breast has an oblong shape.
 When sliced into halves, they are somewhat akin to the tenderloins, which are long and tapered.
 Another visual difference is a long, white line running on the inner muscle cuts called tendon, which has to be removed.

-No matter how you slice the breast, it’s impossible to mimic the characteristic shape of the tenderloin.
-The two cuts also differ from one another regarding the color.
+No matter how you slice the breast, even with the top poultry shears, it’s impossible to mimic the characteristic shape of the tenderloin.
+The two cuts also differ from one another in color.
 The tenderloin is darker when placed next to the breast, which is recognizable with a pale pink hue.

 With this trick, you will be able to remove the tendon effortlessly.